 Whatever other types of websites with Carrot, cash buyers, rent to own, your land, whatever the types of investing or leads you’re looking for, but you don’t need the retail site with the IDX if you’re not looking for retail buyers.

-Now let’s say you’re an investor first, but you do work with retail buyers.
+Let’s say you’re an investor first, but you work with retail buyers.

 We have a member, Raul Bolufe, that we were talking to on the CarrotCast recently… he is this person.
 He’s an investor first.
 He partnered with a broker so that another person’s the broker of record in his state.

-So you do in that case, need a retail website.
-Their main business is driven through their investing side, through their motivated house seller marketing, but their retail side is where they collect those buyers so they can sell their house flips quicker and also, so they can capture more of those commissions and add 30 to 50% extra revenue in their business with no extra marketing at all.
+So you do, in that case, need a retail website.
+Their primary business is driven through their investing side, through their motivated house seller marketing.
+Still, their retail side is where they collect those buyers so they can sell their house flips quicker and also, so they can capture more of those commissions and add 30 to 50% extra revenue in their business with no extra marketing at all.

 Advanced: Adding a 3rd Option